look how many visited in the last year since I've been counting - over 300,000 of you!

 four acres of wonder

-I know Veronika Miller from Modenus.com will have lots on the agenda for you to soak up and take home with you, and incorporate into your design projects and writings.
-There will be a bit of downtime, so I'm bringing you a few ideas of my favorite NYC stops.
+Veronika Miller from Modenus.com is headed to New York this week with a group of design bloggers.
+For fodder, I'm bringing you a few ideas of my favorite NYC stops.
 Last week I showed you a glimpse of the refurbished New American wing at the Metropolitan Museum of Art on 84th Street and Fifth Avenue.
 This wing is pretty spectacular, and will give you a historical link to all you see in Brooklyn, the design centers and the Architectural Digest Home Show.
 After all this inspiration, you may need to take a small respite, so today I recommend taking a walk in the park and over to Shakespeare Garden.
 This beautiful oasis may be one of NYC's most romantic destinations, a quiet spot in a booming city, and yes it's right smack behind the MET museum.

 Shakespeare Garden is Central Park’s only rock garden.
 It was created in 1916 and on the 300th anniversary of Shakespeare’s death.
 This beautiful gem is truly one of NYC's gems, and often missed by tourists because of how it is nestled in the park.
 It's been dubbed the "Garden of the Heart" and created after Victorian era rock gardens.
 It is important to note that only plants referenced in Shakespeare's plays were originally planted in this garden and unusual beauties such as columbine, primrose, wormwood, quince, lark’s heel, rue, eglantine, flax and cowslip.
 Many of these species are ancient flowers and the garden blooms at various points of the seasons, but it is spring and early summer when the garden comes alive and fragrant - I hoping with our current warm spell there will be the first blooms on the vines for your visit next week.
 There are rustic benches positioned throughout the serendipitous path and plaques with references to Shakespeare quotes sprinkled throughout.